 - Feed (Due to the weight of feed, we recommend finding a local feed store to purchase feed)

-We have a wealth of information available in our incubation information center about the incubation process, this should give you all the information you need to teach young children about incubating eggs.
+We have a wealth of information available in our Learning Center about the incubation process, this should give you all the information you need to teach young children about incubating eggs.